Filter by Category

 Throughout all his workshops, Eric emphasizes visual elements, ways of seeing as an artist, and anecdotally shares his experiences making, marketing and selling wheel-thrown and hand-built works in clay.
 He is a fun, engaging and mindful presenter who is sure to help bring new techniques, ideas and life to your creations.

-In registering for this class you are comitting to attend.
-If a participant wishes to cancel they have until February 14th, there are no refunds for cancellation after this date.
-If Clayworx cancels at short notice if the minimum attendance is not achieved, or for any other factor, your money will be refunded.
+In registering for this class, you are comitting to attend.
+If a participant wishes to cancel, they have until July 11th.
+Cancellation after this date will not be refunded.
+If Clayworx cancels at short notice, if the minimum attendance is not achieved, or for any other reason, your payment will be refunded.

 Please refer to our main website www.Clayworxstudios.com for our policies.